Björn Morgan Enqvist: Scandinavia

 Enqvist transferred back to Malmö FF in January 1997 under Dutch coach Frans Thijssen.

 In his two years in the senior squad of Malmö FF he was an important player when the team finished third in the league 1997, and also influential in 1998 where the team also took part in the UEFA Cup where they for the second year running played against Croatian side Hajduk Split.

 In 1999 Enqvist transferred to VPS Vaasa in Finland where he in two years playing for the club managed to win two league cup titles and again took part in the UEFA Cup playing against Scottish side St johnstone.

 In January 2000 he signed for Swedish side GAIS where he played two years.

-Enqvist caught the eye of several European clubs and were invited to train with West Ham,Ternana, Pistoese, Lilleström but despite succesful trials no transfer materialized.
+Enqvist caught the eye of several European clubs and were invited to train with West Ham United who he was close to transfer to.

 Greece

 Enqvist arrived in Greece on 3 January signing for Athens-based Apollon Athinon.

 He then moved on to sign for Panahaiki in July 2004 where he enjoyed playing under coach Ivan Jovanovic.

 He also played for Kastoria in Northern Greece for one year under coach Gjoko Hadzievski.

 In Greece Enqvist played close to 90 games in B-Ethniki scoring 13 times as a defensive playmaker.

 In 2009 Enqvist returned to Greece after playing in Cyprus and signed for Veria FC, where he after a successful season won the league and promotion to the 2nd division.